Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

 conda environments are all specified in `envs/` and built by snakemake under various names in `/work/FAC/FBM/DMF/pengel/spirit/aprasad/Miniconda3/spirit_envs`

-Run the pipeline in the conda environment called `snakmake_with_samtools` in the cluster.
+Run the pipeline in the conda environment called `snakmake_with_samtools` in the cluster (`import yaml` needs to work for the pipeline to start).
 It is a clone of the snakemake environment made as recommended by Snakemake [docs](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda-mamba) followed by `conda install biopython` and later `conda install samtools` in it.
 This is so that Kirsten's core_cov script works (specific conda environments can only be specified for rules using bash).

 ## Description of directory structure